loreum-org/loreum-org.github.io/docs/intro.md

 ## Get Started

 Explore the documentation to learn more about:
-- [Core Concepts](core/overview.md): Dive deeper into the fundamental principles of Loreum.
 - [Setup Guide](guides/setup/local-installation.md): Install and configure your first Loreum Node.
 - [API Reference](api/overview.md): Integrate with Loreum using its robust APIs.